This post contains affiliate links. Read our Disclaimer for more info.

 Weddings are expensive!
 However, if you don’t plan your destination wedding the right way, it can be even more expensive – and possibly be filled with many regrets.

-Anyways, we don’t want to put you off of the idea, as a destination wedding can be one of the best experiences of your life!
+Anyways, I certainly don’t want to put you off of the idea, as a destination wedding can be one of the best experiences of your life!

 But where to start?